dnanexus/dnanexus-example-applets/Tutorials/python/samtools_count_distr_region_py/Readme.md

 The applet will create a count of reads from a BAM format file.
-Documentation to create a distributed applet can be found on the [DNAnexus wiki](https://wiki.dnanexus.com/Developer-Tutorials/Parallelize-Your-App).
+Documentation to create a distributed applet can be found on the [DNAnexus documentation site](https://documentation.dnanexus.com/faqs/developing-apps-and-applets#how-do-i-parallelize-my-app).
 This readme will focus on the details of this applet.

 ## How is the SAMtools dependency provided?
-The SAMtools dependency is resolved by declaring an [Apt-Get](https://help.ubuntu.com/14.04/serverguide/apt-get.html) package in the `dxapp.json` `runSpec.execDepends`.
+The SAMtools dependency is resolved by declaring an [Apt-Get](http://manpages.ubuntu.com/manpages/xenial/man8/apt-get.8.html) package in the `dxapp.json` `runSpec.execDepends`.
 ```json
   "runSpec": {
     ...